SAM ODROWSKI The Standard

 “Never knowing what you are going to show up to is kind of exciting and crazy.”
 She said, “It definitely has a lot of challenges, but it is an important job and an important aspect of agriculture is the veterinarians who help the animals stay healthy.”

-Erin, Rachel, and Terry all encourage those who have a passion for large animals and their well-being to consider large animal medicine.
+Erin and Rachel encourage those who have a passion for large animals and their well-being to consider large animal medicine.

 “It’s a tough lifestyle, but it’s a lot of fun,” Erin said.